Dance in Peru: Carnaval in Amazonas

-The "carnival music" that is played in of real euphoria.
+The "carnival music" that is played is euphoric.
 It is similar to the huayno.
-At its times, couples dance forming the pandilla (a kind of dance) around the humishas - trees adorned with quitasueños, small mirrors, ornamental chain stitches and pennants.
-These trees are filled with gifts, including live animals, which the guests take when these trees are knocked down at the end of the celebration.
+Pairs dance forming the pandilla (a kind of dance) around the humishas - trees adorned with quitasueños, small mirrors, ornamental chain stitches and pennants.
+These trees are filled with gifts, including live animals, which the guests take when the trees are knocked down at the end of the celebration.

-The couple that makes the humisha fall down in a Mardi gras celebration has the commitment to make a new humisha from the following year onward.
+The pair who fell the humisha in a Mardi Gras celebration have to make a new humisha the next year.